Empress Xiaojingxian: Kangxi era

 Lady Ula Nara was born on the 13th day of the fifth lunar month in the 20th year of the reign of the Kangxi Emperor, which translates to 28 June 1681 in the Gregorian calendar.

 In 1691, she married Yinzhen, the fourth son of the Kangxi Emperor, and became his primary consort.
-On 17 April 1697, she gave birth to their first son, Honghui, who would die prematurely on 7 July 1704.
+After her death, Yinzhen's mourning lament stated that when they married, she was a child; indeed, at the time of their marriage she was only 10 years old.
+On 17 April 1697, she gave birth to their first son, Honghui, who would die while still a child on 7 July 1704.

 Yongzheng era

 The Kangxi Emperor died on 20 December 1722 and was succeeded by Yinzhen, who was enthroned as the Yongzheng Emperor.
 On 28 March 1723, Lady Ula Nara, as the Yongzheng Emperor's primary consort, was instated as empress and put in charge of the emperor's harem.

 She died on 29 October 1731 and was interred in the Tai Mausoleum of the Western Qing Tombs.